 It’s not just a cat thing; humans can also suffer from pica.
 This has no doubt helped us to better understand the condition in animals.

 Pica can be triggered by many factors, one being a dietary deficiency.
-Some cats will chew on metal if they lack nutrients in their diet.
+You can see a cat chewing on metal if he lacks nutrients in their diet.

 Other triggers can include boredom, stress, anxiety, compulsive genetic disorders, and underlying medical problems.